University of Missouri: 1892–present

 In April 1923, a black janitor was accused of the rape of the daughter of a University of Missouri professor.
-James T. Scott was abducted from the Boone County Jail by a lynch mob of townsfolk and students, and was hanged from a bridge near the campus.
+James T. Scott was abducted from the Boone County Jail by a lynch mob of townsfolk and students and was hanged from a bridge near the campus.

-In the winter of 1935, four graduates of Lincoln University—a traditionally black school about 30 mi away in Jefferson City—were denied admission to MU's graduate school.
+In late 1935, four graduates of Lincoln University—a traditionally black school about 30 mi away in Jefferson City—were denied admission to MU's graduate school.
 One of the students, Lloyd L. Gaines, brought his case to the United States Supreme Court.
 On December 12, 1938, in a landmark 6–2 decision, the court ordered the State of Missouri to admit Gaines to MU's law school or provide a facility of equal stature.
 Gaines disappeared in Chicago on March 19, 1939, under suspicious circumstances.
 The university granted Gaines a posthumous honorary law degree in May 2006.
-Undergraduate divisions were integrated by court order in 1950, when the university was compelled to admit African Americans to courses that were not offered at Lincoln University.
+Undergraduate divisions were integrated by court order in 1950 when the university was compelled to admit African Americans to courses that were not offered at Lincoln University.

 On June 5, 1935, the university erected a memorial to the Confederate soldiers of Missouri; it was popularly known as Confederate Rock.
 The monument was removed in 1974.

-After World War II, the enrollment at universities around the country grew at an extraordinary pace, and MU was no exception.
-This was due in part to the G.I.
-Bill, which allowed veterans to attend college with the assistance of the federal government.

 Following the 2015–16 University of Missouri protests, the chancellor and system president resigned amid racial complaints by students.
+In addition, the university was censured by the American Association of University Professors for the third time.

+Due to the emerging COVID-19 pandemic, the university canceled classes on March 11, 2020, and resumed teaching in person in August.